hyperledger/indy-hipe/text/protocols/README.md

 a protocol HIPE.
 When adoption is specified, it should include a __minimum adopted version__ of the adopted message type: "This protocol adopts `ack` with version >= 1.4".
-All versions of the adopted message that share the same major number should be compatible
+All versions of the adopted message that share the same major number should be compatible, given the [semver rules](#semver-rules) noted above.

 ##### "Constraints" under "Tutorial"